Jet Discrimination with Quantum Complete Graph Neural Network: Methodology

-QCGNN can also be extended to \textit{weighted} graphs.
-In extremely simple cases, consider an \textit{undirected} and \textit{weighted} graph, for which its adjacency matrix $A$ can be expressed as the outer product of a vector $\ket{w}=\sum_i w_i\ket{i}$, where the edge weight $A_{ij}=w_iw_j$.
-Instead of initializing IR uniformly, we initialize the quantum state as
+QCGNN can also be extended to weighted graphs, but the additional cost might render it impractical.
+Consider a simple case, where an undirected, weighted graph has an adjacency matrix $A$ that can be expressed as the outer product of a vector $\ket{w}=\sum_i w_i\ket{i}$, with edge weight $A_{ij}=w_iw_j$.
+Instead of initializing the IR uniformly, we initialize the quantum state as